garyciampa/GitHubCoPilotVSCodePrimer/README.md

 ``` // send data object ot the log in the format of Data: {data}```

-### Let's save our work so far, and, try to run the program with VS Code.
+### Let's save our work, and, try to run the program with VS Code.
 See the snip below, the final code is available "here"

 - Use CoPilot to assist!
 - If extensions are missing use the CoPilot Chat dialog to help resolve any missing extensions, or references